Chapter 15 Simple Regression

 text(states20$PCincome2020,states20$infant_mort, states20$stateab, cex=.7)

 This scatterplot provides much of the same information as the previous one, but now we also get information about the outcomes for individual states.
-The added value is that now we can see which states are well explained by the regression model and which states are not.
+Often, this is useful for connecting with the pattern in the scatterplot, and it is also helpful because now we can see which states are well explained by the regression model and which states are not.
 States that stand out as having higher than expected infant mortality (farthest above the regression line), given their income level are Alabama, Oklahoma, Alaska, and Maryland.
 States with lower than expected infant mortality (farthest below the regression line) are New Mexico, Utah, Iowa, Vermont, and Rhode island.
 It is not clear if there is a pattern to these outcomes, but there might be a slight tendency for southern states to have a higher than expected level of infant mortality, once you control for income.

 This first chapter on regression provides you with all the tools you need to move on to the next topic: using multiple regression to control for the influence of several independent variables in a single model.
 The jump from simple regression (covered in this chapter) to multiple regression will not be very difficult, especially because we addressed the idea of multiple influences in the discussion of partial correlations Chapter 14.
 Having said that, make sure you have a firm grasp of the material from this chapter to ensure smooth sailing as we move on to multiple regression.
 Check in with your professor if there are parts of this chapter that you find challenging.